PseudoDevs/IamGhost/FATAL13.md

-Last updated: 2024-04-02 16:51:01
+Last updated: 2024-04-02 16:51:35
-Random Quote: Doing what you love is the cornerstone of having abundance in your life. - Wayne Dyer
+Random Quote: The greatest gift of life is friendship, and I have received it. - Hubert Humphrey